vipulnaik/working-drafts/eaf/levels-of-donation.md

 Upper limit for tier 4: $500,000 to $1,000,000

-* **Split between donees?** (likely): At this point, unless you happen to think the most scalable things are also the most high-value, it's quite likely you'll either want to split your donation between donees or donate to a reallocator such as the EA Funds that will effectively use the extra money to donate to more endpoint donees.
+* **Split between donees?** (likely): At this point, unless you happen to think the most scalable things are also the most high-value, it's quite likely you'll either want to split your donation between donees or donate to a reallocator such as the EA Funds that will effectively use the extra money to donate to multiple additional endpoint donees.

 * **Investigate?** (yes, at this point it becomes a matter of due